zannloo/tp/docs/team/zannloo.md

     * ProfBook Command Format.
     * Navigating the Graphical User Interface(GUI).
     * FAQ.
-    * Overall formatting of the whole UG.
+    * Overall editing and formatting of the whole UG to ensure consistency in writing.
   * **Feature Aspects:**
     * `touch` command.
     * `rm` command.